lstott/exchange-aep-profile-integration-postman/README.md

 ### Modify the environment

+You will need to make a few changes to the enviroment download from Adobe.io console.
+If needed, you can learn how to [manage Postman environment variables](https://learning.postman.com/docs/postman/variables-and-environments/variables/#defining-variables).

 Add the following variables to your environment.
-Learn how to [manage Postman environment variables](https://learning.postman.com/docs/postman/variables-and-environments/variables/#defining-variables).

 * PLATFORM_GATEWAY = https://platform.adobe.io
 * SANDBOX_NAME = _your_sandbox_name_

+Modify the following variables.

+* PRIVATE_KEY = _full_text_of_private_key